Skip to main content Skip to footer Skip to menu

 • OO Principles - Favore composition

-• Relations – aggregation en composition
+• Relations – aggregation and composition

 • Interfaces and abstract classes